 How Much Money Should You Spend for 3 Day in Budapest ?

-I traveled from my home city Mumbai to Budapest.
+I travelled from my home city Mumbai to Budapest.
 Spending 72 hours in Budapest cost me exactly 185872 Hungarian Forints (Ft).
 This amounts to 45000 INR in my native currency and to 633 USD as an international standard.

 This includes my to and fro flights, accommodation, food, sightseeing and shopping costs.
 You know you can reduce the cost even further.
 I travel from India all over Europe so it costs me more owing to a native weak currency.
-But if you’re from the west, you can easily visit Budapest under $300.
+But if you’re from the West, you can easily visit Budapest for under $300.

-If you’re a budget traveler, you should most certainly read this blog on how to travel to Budapest in under $300.
+If you’re a budget traveler, you should most certainly read this blog on how to travel to Budapest for under $300.
 Trust me, it can be done.
 All you need to do is plan ahead and do your research.
 That is all.